BP wipes up to $17.5 billion from assets with bleaker oil outlook

 Last week, BP said it would cut about 15% of its workforce in response to the coronavirus crisis and as part of Looney’s strategy.

+Bruce Duguid, director in the stewardship team Federated Hermes, which led talks between investors and BP over its climate strategy, welcomed the company’s accelerated shift away from fossil fuels.

+“This is a very positive development, responding to the concerns raised by investors at its annual general meeting that BP review its long-term oil and gas price assumptions in the light of Covid-19,” Duguid said in a statement to Reuters.

-The impairments include $8-$10 billion worth of write-offs in the company’s early-stage oil and gas exploration, covering projects that the company has now decided to axe.
+BP said the impairments would include $8-$10 billion worth of write-offs in the company’s early-stage oil and gas exploration, covering projects that the company has now decided to axe.
 Its overall early-stage projects were worth $14.2 billion at the end of March.

 BP will write down another $8-$11 billion of the value of so-called property, plant & equipment (PP&E), or producing assets, which totalled $130 billion.